HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 Variant types like "inversion" (`inv`) and "duplication" (`dup`) might well be left out, they can be described as a "delins".
 The same holds true for "conversions" (`con`), a variant type that was discontinued from HGVS recommendations a few years ago (see [SVD-WG009](SVD-WG009.md)).

-Basically, these variant types refer to the (expected) biological process generating the variant, e.g., inserting a copy of segment of DNA (duplication), turning around a segment of DNA (inversion), or replacing a segment of DNA with a copy of a segment from elsewhere (conversion).
+Basically, these variant types refer to the (expected) biological process generating the variant, e.g., inserting a copy of a segment of DNA (duplication), turning around a segment of DNA (inversion), or replacing a segment of DNA with a copy of a segment from elsewhere (conversion).
 The number of nucleotides involved in such cases is usually large, i.e. several hundred nucleotides or more.
 However, for overall consistency within the recommendations, the formats for description are general, irrespective of the length of the variant.
 Duplications can be as short as one nucleotide and inversions as small as two (prioritisation determines one-nucleotide inversions are described as substitution), although for these variants, a link with the biological process generating them is unlikely.